snu-micc/SynTwins/README.md

-# SynTwin
+# SynTwins

-Implementation of synthesizable molecule generation with SynTwin developed by MICC group at SNU (contact: yousung@gmail.com).
+Implementation of synthetic accessible analog design with SynTwins developed by MICC group at SNU (contact: yousung@gmail.com).

 ## Contents